 Fogo Island Inn

 Posh meets minimalist.
-Who wouldn’t want to stay here right?
+Who would not want to stay at Fogo Island Inn right?
 Just you and the elements.

 Quintal House B&B

-3-story heritage guest home, original construction dates back to the mid-1800’s.
-Not to mention, serene harbor front views and true outport hospitality Via Nadine, the owner.
+Quintal House, located in Joe Batt’s Arm, is a 3-story heritage guest home with original construction dating to the mid-1800’s.
+Serene harbor views and true outport hospitality, via Nadine, the owner, awaits you.